rapidsms/rapidsms/docs/topics/contrib/echo.rst

 .. module:: rapidsms.contrib.echo

-The `echo` contrib app is a collection of two simple :doc:`handlers
+The `echo` contrib application is a collection of two simple :doc:`handlers
 </topics/contrib/handlers>` that can assist you in remotely debugging your
 RapidSMS project.